boardsite-io/boardsite/README.md

 We cherish user privacy and therefore refrain from using advertisements or tracking cookies on [boardsite.io](https://boardsite.io).
 Your donation allows us to keep the website add-free.

-As a small thanks, sponsors additionally receive the following benefits on [boardsite.io](https://boardsite.io):
+As a small thanks, sponsors receive the following benefits on [boardsite.io](https://boardsite.io):

 - [x] Up to 30 collaborators in one online session
 - [x] Extended session capabilities and settings